alexandermushinskiy/Conference/README.md

-# Conference.Management project structure
+# Conference.Management solution structure
-Test project for DDD practices
+Test solution for DDD practices

-## Files structure
+## Folders and files structure
-#### Project skeleton
+#### Solytion skeleton
-The skeleton of the project has the following files structure:
+The skeleton of the solution has the following folders and files structure:
 ```
 ├── Conf.Management.Domain
 |   ├── CommandHandlers